 In ambitious Low Impact Development retrofit project, the Downstream Defender® provides the final level of treatment in an LID treatment train before runoff is discharged into a sensitive aquatic preserve.

-The First Defense® is a cost competitive stormwater pre-treatment device for small urban sites and larger sites where design constraints call for a highly adaptable stormwater treatment device.
+The First Defense® is a stormwater pre-treatment device for small urban sites and larger sites where design constraints call for a highly adaptable stormwater treatment device.
 Surface runoff is piped in or conveyed through an optional surface grate.
-Peak...
+Peak lows are internally...

 A high-rate fluidized bed filtration system that provides sedimentation, screening and filtration all under one lid.
 Developed with researched funded by the EPA, the Up-Flo® Filter is proven to offer high removals of fine sediments, metals and...